Amport

 Amport is a village and civil parish in the Test Valley district of Hampshire, England, a few miles west of Andover.
 It incorporates the small hamlet of East Cholderton and has a population of about 1,200.

 There is a village green is surrounded by thatched cottages.
 The village lies in the valley of the Pillhill Brook, a tributary of the River Anton and thence the River Test, a chalk stream famous for its trout-fishing, and for those who enjoy a country walk, there are many attractive routes.

 Landmarks

-Amport House on the outskirts of the village, which is now occupied by the tri-service chaplains’ school, was originally home to the Marquesses of Winchester; it has gardens designed by celebrated architect, Edwin Lutyens and laid out by Gertrude Jekyll.
-The House currently houses The Museum of Army Chaplaincy.
+Amport House on the outskirts of the village occupied was originally home to the Marquesses of Winchester; it has gardens designed by celebrated architect, Edwin Lutyens and laid out by Gertrude Jekyll.
+The House is now a hotel but was previously home to the Royal Army Chaplains' Department and The Museum of Army Chaplaincy.

-Amport's greatest attraction, however, is the world-renowned Hawk Conservancy where skilled falconers daily fly a wide variety of hawks, owls and eagles, including two American Bald Eagles.
+Amport's greatest attraction, however, is the world-renowned Hawk Conservancy Trust, where skilled falconers daily fly a wide variety of hawks, owls and eagles, including two American bald eagles.